-a) protects Moyse's confidential information from being accessed by Catalyst or its counsel or their agents;

-b) protects Catalyst's confidential information from being accessed by West Face Capital c) protects West Face's confidential information from being accessed by Catalyst or its counsel or their agents; and c) maintains solicitor-client privilege (collectively, the "Restrictions").
+- a) protects Moyse's confidential information from being accessed by Catalyst or its counsel or their agents; - b) protects Catalyst's confidential information from being accessed by West Face Capital Inc. ("West Face") or its counsel or their agents; - c) protects West Face's confidential information from being accessed by Catalyst or its counsel or their agents; and - c) maintains solicitor-client privilege (collectively, the "Restrictions").